 - Your cat keeps eating the cat litter.
 If you happen to have a cat that is known to eat its cat litter then you might have to transition to something that has a harsher taste or smell so as to help persuade your cat to avoid eating it.
-We have seen the “all-natural” types of litter that are made of wood, wheat, corn, etc. being eaten by cats much more common that the traditional clay and silica gel cat litters.
-Eating cat litter can cause serious health issues for you cat and if you suspect that your cat is consuming litter granules you need to try to correct this issue as soon as possible.
+We have seen the “all-natural” types of litter that are made of wood, wheat, corn, etc. being eaten by cats much more common than the traditional clay and silica gel cat litters.
+Eating cat litter can cause serious health issues for your cat and if you suspect that your cat is consuming litter granules you need to try to correct this issue as soon as possible.

 - You are having too many issues with dust or tracking with a current litter.
 If you browse our extensive list of reviews on this site for very long you will quickly notice that there is a huge variance in how easily one type of litter tracks from another.
 Some cats naturally kick and dig into litter more than others and if you happen to be using a cat litter that has smaller and more lightweight granules you might have to constantly deal with litter being tracked out of the box.
 Going to a litter with heavier and larger granules might help to avoid this problem.